ThomThio/ThomThio/README.md

 ### Hello there, welcome to my hacker space 👋

-In the day, I wear a Product Manager hat - in the night, I'm an engineer and tinker on tools for personal and (somtimes!) enterprise use.
+In the day, I wear a Product Manager hat - in the night, I'm an engineer and tinker on tools for personal and business use.

 ## Work